capelaum/capelaum/README.md

   <img src= "https://github.com/capelaum/capelaum/raw/master/capelaum_bio.gif" >
 </div>

-### Hi there 👋
 ## My real name is Luís Vinicius Capelletto
 ## I am a Computer Engineer Student at the University of Brasilia - [UnB](https://www.unb.br/)

 - 🔭 I’m currently working on my Web development Skills with HTML, CSS, JavaScript, PHP and a lot more other technologies, librarys and frameworks

-- 🌱 Currently learning to develop dinamic websites using PHP with MySQL databases and some JavaScript
+- 🌱 Currently learning to develop dinamic websites using PHP with Databases and some JavaScript

 <!--
 **capelaum/capelaum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.